antonidag/dummy-data-cli/README.md

 #### Options
 - -t, --template <path>: Path to the template file (required).
 - -o, --output <folder>: Output folder where generated files will be saved (default: current directory).
-- -n, --count <number>: Number of files to generate (default: 1).
 - -p, --prefix <prefix>: Prefix for generated file names (default: 'dummy').
 - -s, --separator <separator>: Separator used in generated file names (default: '_').
 - -e, --extension <extension>: Extension for generated files (default: 'json').
 - -b, --start <number>: Starting index for file generation (default: 0).
 - -l, --stop <number>: Stopping index for file generation (default: 10).
 - -i, --increments <number>: Increment value for each file name (default: 1).
-Then the user will only run the cli:

 ## Templating